 2. Default risks.
 The Exchange will, prior to the delivery day, obtain information on the matched positions of the buyer and seller and the quality and quantity of the underlying commodity for delivery.
-During the delivery process, the Exchange will collect delivery guarantee deposit from the buyer and the seller to reduce delivery risks.
-Any delivery default will be handled in a timely manner in accordance with the provisions of the Detailed Rules for Futures Delivery of Zhengzhou Commodity Exchange and Measures for the Administration of Registered Receipts and Transit Receipts of Zhengzhou Commodity Exchange on delivery defaults.
+Any delivery default will be handled in a timely manner in accordance with the provisions of the Detailed Rules for Futures Delivery of Zhengzhou Commodity Exchange and Measures for the Administration of Registered Receipts of Zhengzhou Commodity Exchange on delivery defaults.
 ZCE provides multi-point delivery services for its existing products.
 Designated delivery warehouses (factories) and designated board delivery facilities which are geographically widely distributed, have sufficient storage capacity, provide high-quality services, and performs inspection rapidly are able to support a deliverable volume large enough to minimize the risk that the seller cannot register its receipts.